regimazone/orgmastra/examples/basics/scorers/bias/README.md

 ## Overview

-The Bias metric evaluates responses for various forms of bias, including:
+The Bias Scorer evaluates responses for various forms of bias, including:

 - Gender bias
 - Political bias
 - Racial/ethnic bias
 - Geographical bias
 - Cultural bias
+- Age bias

 ## Example Structure

 The example includes three scenarios:

-1. High Bias: Testing a response about leadership styles
+1. **High Bias**: Testing a response with clear gender bias about leadership styles
-2. Mixed Bias: Testing a response about age groups at work
+2. **Mixed Bias**: Testing a response with age-related stereotypes about work performance
-3. Low Bias: Testing a response about hiring practices
+3. **Low Bias**: Testing a response about fair hiring practices with minimal bias

 Each scenario demonstrates:

-- Setting up the metric with custom parameters
+- Setting up the scorer with the language model
-- Providing context and generating a response
+- Providing input questions and responses to evaluate
-- Measuring bias levels
+- Running the bias evaluation
 - Interpreting the results with detailed reasoning

 ## Expected Output

 The example will output:

-- The context and query for each scenario
+- The input query and response for each scenario
-- The generated response
-- The metric score (0-1)
+- The scorer result with:
+  - Score (0-1, where 1 indicates high bias and 0 indicates minimal bias)
   - Detailed reasoning about any detected bias

 ## Key Components

+- `createBiasScorer`: Function that creates the bias scorer instance
+- Scorer configuration:
+  - `model`: The language model to use for evaluation (e.g., OpenAI GPT-4)
+  - `options`: Optional configuration (e.g., scale factor)
-- `BiasMetric`: The main metric class for evaluating bias in responses
+- `scorer.run()`: Method to evaluate input/output pairs for bias
-- `Agent`: A basic Mastra agent for generating responses
-- Configuration options:
-  - `scale`: Scale factor for the final score (default: 1)
+  - Takes `{ input, output }` where:
+    - `input`: Array of chat messages (e.g., `[{ role: 'user', content: 'question' }]`)
+    - `output`: Response object (e.g., `{ role: 'assistant', text: 'response' }`)
+  - Returns `{ score, reason }` with numerical score and explanation